 The latter two sections of Scottish Birds welcome informal as well as more serious contributions about any aspect of birds and their habitats in Scotland.
 It is not peer-reviewed, has minimal editing, and contributions can be descriptive, anecdotal, controversial, humorous or quirky.
 They can report on surveys, express opinions, describe birds and places, look back into history, speculate as to the future and can represent organisations or be the work of private individuals.
 The documentation of rare and scarce birds in Scotland, plus a wide range of identification, site and species related information is lavishly illustrated by high quality colour photographs.
 We welcome photographs, maps, cartoons, and will accept basic graphs and tables when relevant.
 Meeting reports or field trip accounts are all welcome, but our main aim is to focus on Scottish birds in Scotland or abroad.
 We will occasionally include articles from other parts of the world and sometimes about other wildlife.

 In terms of length, we accept anything from short notes up to articles of c.
 2,000 words.
 There are no strict guidelines as to format, but we would encourage contributors to follow the house style (see SOC website for guidance, as detailed above).
 Within this section, we also publish obituaries of Club members and others who have contributed to Scottish ornithology.
-These are organised through Waterston House, where the Club Administrator will liaise with contributors.
+These are organised through Waterston House, where the Admin Officer will liaise with contributors.
 Book reviews are organised through the Club Librarian.

 Please submit articles!
 We very much wish to encourage unsolicited contributions to this part of Scottish Birds.
 The editors spend much time requesting articles - a task that would be far less onerous if they are submitted freely from members and other readers.
 We wish to make it as easy as possible for contributors to send us material that reflects the enormous range of news, work and opinion relevant to Scotland’s birds.